-Section 2 describes two complementary high-level process models of an election exercise, based on the human and technical views of the processes involved.
-It is intended to identify all the generic steps involved in the process and highlight all the areas where data is to be exchanged.
-The discussions in this section present details of how the messages and data formats detailed in the EML specifications themselves can be used to achieve the goals of open interoperability between system components.
-Section 2 also includes descriptions of the various EML interfaces, independent of the specific syntax requirements of a complete XML schema definition.

-Section 3 presents a discussion of the some of the common security requirements faced in different election scenarios, a possible security model, and the mechanisms that are available in the EML specifications to help address those requirements.
-The scope of election security, integrity and audit included in these interface descriptions and the related discussions are intended to cover security issues pertinent only to the standardised interfaces and not to the internal security requirements within the various components of election systems.

-The security requirement for the election system design, implementation or evaluation must be placed with the context of the vulnerabilities and threats analysis of a particular election scenario.
-As such the references to security within EML are not to be taken as comprehensive requirements for all election systems in all election scenarios, nor as recommendations of sufficiency or approach when addressing all the security aspects of election system design, implementation or evaluation.
+- 125 Section 3 describes two complementary high-level process models of an election exercise, - 126 based on the human and technical views of the processes involved.
+It is intended to identify all - 127 the generic steps involved in the process and highlight all the areas where data is to be - 128 exchanged.
+The discussions in this section present details of how the messages and data - formats detailed in the EML specifications themselves can be used to achieve the goals of open - interoperability between system components. - 131 Section 4 presents a discussion of the some of the common security requirements faced in - different election scenarios, a possible security model, and the mechanisms that are available in - the EML specifications to help address those requirements.
+The scope of election security, - 134 integrity and audit included in these interface descriptions and the related discussions are - intended to cover security issues pertinent only to the standardised interfaces and not to the - 136 internal security requirements within the various components of election systems. - 137 The security requirement for the election system design, implementation or evaluation must be - 138 placed with the context of the vulnerabilities and threats analysis of a particular election scenario. - 139 As such the references to security within EML are not to be taken as comprehensive - 140 requirements for all election systems in all election scenarios, nor as recommendations of - sufficiency or approach when addressing all the security aspects of election system design, - implementation or evaluation. - 143 Section 5 provides an overview of the approach that has been taken to creating the XML - 144 schemas. - 145 Section 6 provides information as to the location of the descriptions of the schemas developed to - 146 date. - 147 Appendices provide information on internet voting security concerns, TimeStamp schema, W3C - 148 Digital Signature and a revision history.

-Appendices: The document concludes with a glossary of voting terminology, particularly useful as it indicates some of the issues that arise when attempting to normalize the requirements and even nomenclature of elections internationally.

-1. INTRODUCTION
+2 Introduction

-1.1 Business Drivers
+2.1 Business Drivers